Gleaning Facts From Figures™

 If and how the data can assist in making choices

-3. To detect fallacious or specious assertions that depend on knowing:
+3. To detect fallacious or misleading assertions that depend on knowing:

 If there is factual information hidden in or misrepresented by the data